spbgovbr-vlibras/vlibras-translator-api/README.md

 ```

 ### Deploying
+Note: Vlibras Translator Api has some dependencies with other components.
+Make sure that you previously deployed Vlibras Translator Text Core and Vlibras Translator Video Core.
 > Note: if you already have MongoDB and RabbitMQ running on your cluster, skip to the server configuration.

 Once kubectl is installed and set, run the following commands: